 | ||2014 ||2013 |

 |In percent || || |

 | || || |

-As one of the main drivers of value added, return on sales (ROS) is of particular importance for assessing the industrial divisions’ profitability.
-The profitability measure for Daimler Financial Services is not ROS, but return on equity (ROE), in line with the usual practice in the banking business.
+Return on sales.
+As one of the main factors influencing value added, return on sales is of particular importance for assessing the industrial divisions’ profitability.
+The combination of return on sales and net assets’ productivity results in return on net assets (RONA).
+If RONA exceeds the cost of capital, value is created for our shareholders.
+The profitability measure for Daimler Financial Services is not return on sales, but return on equity, in line with the usual practice in the banking business.

 Key performance indicators.
 The important financial indicators for measuring our operating financial performance, in addition to EBIT and revenue, are the free cash flow of the industrial business, investment, and research and development expenditure.
 Along with the indicators of financial performance, we also use various non-financial indicators to help us manage the Group.
 Of particular importance in this respect are the unit sales of our automotive divisions, which we use as the basis for our capacity and human resources planning, and workforce numbers.